Alexi Worth

 Alexi Worth (born 1964, New York, NY) is a painter, curator, art critic, and writer who is known for his conceptually rich and visually graphic works that address modern life and artmaking.
-He is currently represented by DC Moore Gallery, New York.
+He is currently represented by DC Moore Gallery, New York, NY.

 Biography

 Alexi was born on May 13, 1964, in New York City to parents Robert and Blaikie Forsyth Worth.
 His mother worked as a social worker, and his father founded a college textbook publishing company.

 Worth attended the Yale School of Art, earning a BA in 1986.
 After attending Maine's Skowhegan School of Art in 1989, he received his MFA from the School of Fine Art at Boston University in 1993.

 In 1997 Worth married architect Erika Belsey, who also attended Yale.
 They currently live in Brooklyn with their two sons.

 Painting

 Worth is preoccupied with the tension between painting and photography.
 From his artist's statement: "Twenty years ago, we thought photography was already ubiquitous.
 But in fact, we’re living through a new immersion, akin to the first one of the 1850s.
 For painting, what does this new immersion mean?
 More reasons for pessimism, of course.
 More reasons to indulge our favorite fatalist fantasy, that we are living in painting’s dusk, a last twilit hour."

 His paintings deal with art historical questions about viewpoint and representation.
 They feature symbolically charged subject matter such as hands, apples, shadows, and cameras.
 His scenes are frequently blocked by a foregrounded object so that realistically rendered imagery is simplified into abstract, geometric compositions.
 Roberta Smith of The New York Times describes this effect: "The quirky realism, deliberate surfaces and modulated colors ... indicate an attention to ultra-conscious abstract painting."

 His stylized figures have been described as reminiscent of Pixar or claymation.
 The formal arrangements of body parts often create ambiguous interpersonal relationships between the characters in his paintings.

 Recently, he has been painting with acrylic on nylon mesh; the unique surface has an odd depth and mimics the halftone of print media.

 Some of his new work deals with the unrest in the Middle East and the globalization of media scrutiny.